Darkatek7/AmazonBot/README.md

 * Now run the Visual Studio Solution (**_PS5_Bot.sln_**) and click on **Start** button in top Center Screen.(Or customize if you wish to)

 ## Now the Bot should be running!
 Click on Check and Buy PS5.
 (Make sure you only click the Button once!)
-* The bot should open your Chrome Browser.
+* The Bot should open your Chrome Browser.
 After Chrome was started, make sure it says you are logged in on Amazon!
 (If not, Login)
 * The Bot will now continuously refresh the page and check if the PS5 is Available.

 ## When it is available, it will automaticly add it to your cart and go to the checkout.

 If you have never bought anything using chrome:
-* All you have to do now is close the Bot enter your Amazon password on the Chrome/Amazon.de website and click and buy Product!
+* All you have to do now is pause the Bot enter your Amazon password on the Chrome/Amazon.de website and click and buy Product!

 Else:
 * The Bot should have bought the product for you now.

+## Setting:
+* All Settings can be changed on the fly. (without pausing)
+* Select the PS5 Version you want to check for.
+* Enter your preferred delay in the textbox at the bottom.

+## Note:
+* When starting the Bot all Chrome Drivers and Chrome Browser Windows are closed!
+* When closing the Bot all Chrome Drivers and Chrome Browser Windows are closed!

 ### If you encounter any problem create an Issue on Github.